benitomartin/nlp-news-classification/README.md

 - Merging of text and title column in a common column
 - Cleaning of dataframe.
 This includes removal of punctuation, numbers, special characters, stopwords and lemmatization.

-This lead again to the creation of around 6'000 duplicated rows that were removed, leading to a final dataset of 38'835 rows
+This lead again to the creation of around 6'000 duplicated rows that were removed, leading to a final dataset of 38'835 rows, that still is well balanced.

 <p align="center">
     <img src="images/final_lablels_distribution.png" width="700" height="500"/>